 Sell To The Side.

-Customers who buy luxury items come in all shapes, sizes, and personality styles it’s true.
+Customers who buy luxury items come in all shapes, sizes, and personality styles,.
 But the one thing they all want is to be counseled…not questioned…through a sale.
 Keeping salespeople behind a counter places a barrier between them and their customers.
 Ensure all sales are conducted on the floor, not behind the counter.

 The luxury market is growing as more and more individuals discover what makes something truly a luxury item.
 It isn’t about whether your salesperson got the triple key for the diamond ring like in the good old days.
 It isn’t about bargaining with customers to trade in their previous purchase or finance the one in their hands.

 Conversions are the lifeblood of every retail business.
 You need to convert browsers into customers to keep the doors open and the lights on.
 Typical mass-market retailers achieve this through a high volume of low-margin sales independent of having plentiful and competent staff.